An Engaged Life

 -

-‘I’ language refers to personal experiences or personal views.
+‘I’ language refers to experiences or views in the mind

 -

 ‘You’ language excludes oneself.
-It is a challenging form of language.
+The can be heard as a challenging form of language.

 -